 Have you had cases where the man or woman has had an affair and broken it off and the couple is getting back together?
 Do you think a marriage of 15-17 years should break up because of sexual non-exclusivity?

 In our communities, sexual exclusivity is still a very big part of marriage and marriage is all about commitment.
+So, marriage infidelity is taboo.

 The partnership of sexual intimacy is a core part of Indian marriage.

-There certainly are factors like social compatibility, social status and social responsibilities, but beyond that the complete possession of the person as a sexual partner is a very integral part of our marriages.
+There certainly are factors like social compatibility, social status and social responsibilities, but beyond that, the complete possession of the person as a sexual partner is a very integral part of our marriages.
 By instinct, a man is not monogamous, but the institution of marriage has made him so.
-The social institution of marriage is based on the expectation that one’s emotional and social wisdom will be much higher than the sexual urges.
+The social institution of marriage is based on the expectation that one’s emotional and social wisdom will be much higher than one’s sexual urges.

 It’s always been sex, love and marriage

 We are trying to connect sex, love and marriage.
 In the 1960s, it was marriage, love and then sex.
-In the ‘70s it became marriage, sex and then love.
+In the ‘70s it became a marriage, sex and then love.
 In the ‘80s it became love, marriage, sex.
 In the ‘90s it became sex, marriage and then love.
 Now it is sex, love – not necessary, it fades away, and marriage, who needs it?

 People feel, “I don’t need a child, I don’t need the baggage.
 I am happy with my career and my body needs sex, so just like I can go and have a pizza, I can go and have sex.”
 And there are a lot of such relationships; it’s just that these people have not come out and shared their stories.